We are affiliated with https://allstarseniorbenefits.com

 A psychotherapist — a psychiatrist, psychologist or clinical social worker — can provide talk therapy to help a person manage behavioral problems, develop coping strategies, manage expectations during the progression of the disease and facilitate effective communication among family members.

-Huntington’s disease can significantly impair control of muscles of the mouth and throat that are essential for speech, eating and swallowing.
+Huntington’s disease can significantly impair the control of muscles of the mouth and throat that are essential for speech, eating and swallowing.
 A speech therapist can help improve your ability to speak clearly or teach you to use communication devices — such as a board covered with pictures of everyday items and activities.
 Speech therapists can also address difficulties with muscles used in eating and swallowing.

 A physical therapist can teach you appropriate and safe exercises that enhance strength, flexibility, balance, and coordination.
 These exercises can help maintain mobility as long as possible and may reduce the risk of falls.